 Why avoid Charlottenburg

-There are few downsides to staying in Charlottenburg except for the fact it does generally cater to tourists and can be quite expensive compared to other areas of Berlin.
-It’s very busy so can be noisy but, on the flipside, there’s plenty to do nearby in the evenings.
+There are few downsides to staying in Charlottenburg, except for the fact it does generally cater to tourists and can be costly compared to other areas of Berlin.
+It's very busy so can be noisy but, on the flipside, there's plenty to do nearby in the evenings.